KevinZ-01/KevinZ-01.github.io/_pages/about.md

 News
 ======
+* I will join Microsoft as a research intern this summer!(03/2025)
 * Our MSSBench paper is accepted by ICLR 2025!(01/2025)
 * Two papers are accepted by ACL 2024!(05/2024)
 * One paper is accepted by NAACL 2024!(03/2024)